ddttom/ai-with-mac/master-setup-README.md

 This guidance helps you choose models that will run efficiently on your hardware, avoiding out-of-memory errors and performance bottlenecks.

+Note that the master script also runs The Jupyter Extensions Script

+For data scientists and researchers, this script enhances your Jupyter notebook experience with powerful IDE-like features:

+This script installs and configures:

+- **Code Completion**: Through integration with language servers
+- **Syntax Checking**: Real-time error detection as you type
+- **Git Integration**: Version control right from your notebooks
+- **Code Formatting**: Automatic formatting with Black and isort
+- **Interactive Widgets**: For creating dynamic visualizations

+The script also silences those annoying "Skipped non-installed server" messages that typically appear when running Jupyter, providing a cleaner experience.

 ## The Model Downloader Script

 After running the master setup, you'll want to download AI models.
 The `download_models.py` script makes this process simple: